-The different sources of Rwandan codes and laws are the constitution, national legislation and case law, international treaties and conventions, etc

-- 1. The role of different organs in conflict transformation is as follows: - a.
-Abunzi committee: Abunzi, the mediators, play a big role in conflict resolution where, due to their competence they make trials of the problems that affect Rwandans.
+The different sources of Rwandan codes and laws are the constitution, national legislation and case law, international treaties and conventions, etc a) Abunzi committee: Abunzi, the mediators, play a big role in conflict resolution where, due to their competence they make trials of the problems that affect Rwandans.
 The activities of Abunzi cement national unity and all social categories are equally treated by these kinds of courts.
 Abunzi help to the number of cases introduced in ordinary courts because many problems are resolved in local communities.
 Abunzi pave a strong way to national reconciliation because the solutions are coming from the neighbours.
 To achieve its goal, as Abunzi committee uses two major methods such as negotiation and mediation.
 Negotiation is a process in which two or more participants attempt to reach a joint decision on matters of common concern in situations where they are in actual or potential disagreement or conflict.
-While mediation is a process, in which an impartial third party helps disputants resolve a dispute or plan a transaction, but does not have the power
+While mediation is a process, in which an impartial third party helps disputants resolve a dispute or plan a transaction, but does not have the power to impose a binding solution.
+Here the parties negotiate face-to-face with the guidance of the third party.